yop-v7/MANA/README.md

 - Q1 2025: Oracle Integration and Platform Beta Launch
 - Q2 2025: Full Platform Launch and Community Building
 - Q3 2025: Expansion to Additional Assets and Enhanced Features

-# Conclusion
-MANA represents a pioneering approach to decentralized price prediction, leveraging the power of community intelligence and blockchain technology.
-By allowing participants to stake MNAT tokens and vote on price movements, MANA creates a transparent, fair, and engaging platform for market predictions.
-Join us in revolutionizing the way we understand and engage with financial markets.